Home 5 Featured 5 8 areas of Typescript: VR, IaC, Extensions, Robots, Games, WebAssembly, runners and cross-platform.

 What we always recommend to our customers, is always going hybrid for your MVP, always!
 Specially if you have limited budget, as you can use the same code to build web, desktop and mobile.

-And at some point of maturity, maybe when the company reaches Chasm I or Chasm II and there is more budget and a need for a better app, you can start with building the native mobile App.
+And at some point of startup maturity, maybe when the company reaches Chasm II or Chasm III and there is more budget and a need for a better app, you can proceed with building the native mobile App.

 “But I don’t want it as an app, I want to have more control in a browser, using Typescript!”